The food!! ~ Reason #1 why I love Bologna.

 I have been to Bologna four times now, although my first visit really doesn’t count since it was only a quick two hour peek in 2000 while waiting for a train connection to Verona.
 I can’t even remember what I ate while I was there.
 My first real visit to Bologna was a one night stay the following year in 2001 to break up the train travel from Rome to Coccaglio.
 My second visit to Bologna was again a one night stay, this time in 2007 to break up train travel from Coccaglio to Cortona.
 Last summer, I finally spent more time in Bologna, this time spending six nights.
 I was so excited to finally have enough time to try more of the amazing restaurants I had read about.

-Two years ago (2007) during my second visit to Bologna, again a one night stay, I enjoyed a very delicious lunch at Al Sangiovese (Vicolo del Falcone, 2), a wonderful restaurant just down the street from the Hotel Porta San Mamolo where I was staying.
+Two years ago (2007) during my second visit to Bologna, I enjoyed a very delicious lunch at Al Sangiovese (Vicolo del Falcone, 2), a wonderful restaurant just down the street from my hotel, Hotel Porta San Mamolo.
 I ordered the spinach and ricotta tortelloni with burro and salvia (butter and sage) for lunch.
 It was so good that I returned there that night and ordered it again for dinner.

 Last year (2008), I had two so so meals the first two nights of my stay.
-During the first evening, I returned to Ristorante Montegrappa da Nello for my first dinner in Bologna.
-I think there was a bit of miscommunication when I ordered because instead of being served the fresh pomodoro with penne I thought I ordered, I ended up being served half tortelline with the creme pomodoro sauce and half penne with the fresh pomodoro sauce.
-The misunderstanding turned out ok though because I ended up being served two types of pasta.
+I returned to Ristorante Montegrappa da Nello the first night.
+I think there was a bit of miscommunication when I ordered, because instead of being served the fresh pomodoro with penne that I thought I ordered, I ended up being served half tortelline with the creme pomodoro sauce and half penne with the fresh pomodoro sauce.
 The pasta was good, but not outstanding.
 I also ordered a caprese salad (mozzarella, tomatoes, and basil) which was just ok.
-I have had much better caprese salads in the past.
 I now have mixed feelings about this restaurant.